droidian/porting-guide/kernel-compilation.md

 We're also assuming that you want the resulting packages in `~/droidian/packages`.

-Droidian tooling expects the branch to be named after the Debian codename, such as `bookworm`
+Droidian tooling expects the kernel source to have a working git directory structure (be a kernel cloned from a git repository) and the branch to be named after the Debian codename, such as `bookworm`.

 	(host)$ KERNEL_DIR="$HOME/droidian/kernel/vendor/device"
 	(host)$ PACKAGES_DIR="$HOME/droidian/packages"